dmurchison/Bash_Profile_Settings/README.md

-# Properly install WSL, RBENV, PYENV, Node.JS
+# Properly install WSL, RBENV, PYENV, Node.JS*

-* This folder is meant to be open daily and kept open throughout the day, it allows me to open new codespaces and work throughout the day knowing every instance of VS Code will be open in my WSL.
-* Working on a more streamlined way to open VS Code every time using WSL without using the terminal.

-## Setup
+* This is a proper guide to setting up and even customizing your WSL environment.
+* This guide will also help you install and configure RBENV, PYENV, and Node.JS.
+* This guide is for Ubuntu 20.04 LTS.
+* PLEASE USE WITH CAUTION AS TO NOT BREAK ANY OF YOUR CURRENT ENVIRONMENTS.

+## Setup, From the beginning

 1. Install the WSL app from the Microsoft Store.
     * From the internet: